RussellRClark/Angular/README.md

    }}

 ##### Then
-   > ng build --prod
+   > ng build --prod --output-path dist
    > firebase deploy
    > firebase open hosting:site

+   Specifying the output path is required because the same code is deployed to GitHub (see below) which
+   deploys from the repository docs folder

  ##### package.json
    Add this to scripts